-Sunstone Metals (ASX: STM) is pleased to announce outstanding drilling results from the Viscaria Copper Project in northern Sweden.
+Sunstone Metals (ASX: STM) is pleased to announce further outstanding drilling results from the Viscaria Copper Project in northern Sweden.

-Viscaria is owned by NASDAQ Stockholm-listed Copperstone Resources AB, in which Sunstone has a ~27 per cent stake.
+Viscaria is owned by NASDAQ Stockholm-listed Copperstone Resources AB, in which Sunstone has a $\sim$ 25 per cent stake.
 Sunstone is actively involved in Copperstone through board representation and participation in the Copperstone Technical Committee.
-Copperstone has a market capitalisation of ~A\$37.2 million.
+Copperstone has a market capitalisation of $\sim$ A\$66.7 million (at a share price of 0.676 SEK).

-Sunstone's interest in Copperstone is valued today at ~A\$10 million, compared to Sunstone's market capitalisation at close on March 23 2020 of A\$4.2 million.
+Sunstone's interest in Copperstone is currently valued at ~A\$16.8 million, compared to Sunstone's market capitalisation at close on June 25, 2020 of A\$13.3million (at a share price of A\$0.006).
+Sunstone's unaudited cash position at 25 June 2020 was A\$3.7 million.